emcangi/chaffin_natgeo_mars_photochemistry/README.md

 (1c) `plot_profiles.jl`

 This allows the user to plot the temperature and water vapor profiles that are used in the model.
+Produces Figures 1-3.

 - Individual temperature profiles: can be specified, or can do the standard atmosphere temperature profile.
 - 6-panel temperature profiles: "Climate extrema" profiles; profiles with cold/warm temperature at the surface/tropopaues/exobase.